renswilderom/renswilderom.github.io/python/_posts/2022-05-12-Web scraping.md

 ### 4. Loop through html code to get data and add it to a Pandas dataframe

 This is the most interesting code.
-A few nested loops extract data from the lengthy (and, in my opinion, hard to read) HTML code.
+A few nested loops extract data from the parsed HTML code.
 Several Beautiful Soup statements are used, such as `select`, `get`, and `find_all`.
 See also the [Beautiful Soup Documentation](https://beautiful-soup-4.readthedocs.io/en/latest/){:target="_blank"} for more information.

 ```python
 title_dicts = []